blockades/scanner/README.md

 Ensure that your username and password matches that which you set up in the bitcoin.conf (which you downloaded as part of the bitcoin daemon).

-If everything is setup correctly, then you should be able to issue the commands in the High Level Steps.
+If everything is setup correctly, then you should be able to issue the commands in the following section: Example Bitcoin Server Commands.

 #### Cassandra